Cipherex/local2stream/README.md

 - Check filename format (use "Artist - Title" format)
 - Verify file formats are supported

-**Transfer Stops or Freezes**
-- Large collections may take time to process
-- The GUI will remain responsive during processing
-- Check the log area for detailed error messages

 ## File Structure 📁

 ```